alexandros84/n_2_w/README.md

 phonetically numerical data --whatever you prefer!) differs from one occasion to another, according to our intention and purpose.
-This ruby gem is all about giving your rails app, the ability to express large volumes of numerical data in words, in a way that sounds more natural.
+This ruby gem is all about giving your rails app, the ability to express large volumes of numerical data in words, in a way that is more intelligent and sounds more natural.

 This might be useful to people for example who have a large database of phone numbers and they use text-to-speech technology in order to communicate their data phonetically